 4.10.3.1 General

-This subclause summarizes the system setup and operation of an RSN, in three cases: when a password or PSK is used during IEEE Std 802.11 authentication, when an IEEE Std 802.1X AS is used after Open System authentication, and when a PSK is used after Open System authentication.
+This subclause summarizes the system setup and operation of an RSN in three cases— when a password or PSK is used during IEEE Std 802.11 authentication, when an IEEE Std 802.1X AS is used after Open System authentication, and when a PSK is used after Open System authentication—and the setup and operation of a non-RSN when a Diffie-Hellman exchange is opportunistically used during IEEE Std 802.11 (re)association.
 For an ESS, the AP includes an Authenticator, and each associated STA includes a Supplicant.

 Instruct the editor to create a new section 4.10.3.5: